 - Candidates have provision to look at their IA scripts and request for rectification of any errors in evaluation. - The University carries out the reforms proposed at the meetings of the Board of Studies and Board of Examination.
-The University has made following reforms in relation to the evaluation process: - Multiple sets of question paper are set on each subject by different examiners - Scrutiny of question papers is done by a senior examiner who is expert in that subject. - The question paper is accessed only on the day of the examination by the Chief Superintendent of the examination centre through a confidential password. - Among the reform measures taken up by the Rajiv Gandhi University of Health Sciences (RGUHS) are the introduction of Radio Frequency Identification (RFID) on answer scripts and degree certificates and making applications for examinations and re-totaling available online. - All answer books are coded and valued independently. - In cases where the difference of marks awarded by the two examiners is more than 09 marks, the same is sent for third valuation. - Previously, at the undergraduate level, three evaluations would be conducted and the average of the nearest two scores was considered.
+The University has made following reforms in relation to the evaluation process: - Multiple sets of question paper are set on each subject by different examiners - Scrutiny of question papers is done by a senior examiner who is expert in that subject. - The question paper is accessed only on the day of the examination by the Chief Superintendent of the examination centre through a confidential password. - Among the reform measures taken up by the Rajiv Gandhi University of Health Sciences (RGUHS) are the introduction of Radio Frequency Identification (RFID) on answer scripts and degree certificates and making applications for examinations and retotaling available online. - All answer books are coded and valued independently. - In cases where the difference of marks awarded by the two examiners is more than 09 marks, the same is sent for third valuation. - Previously, at the undergraduate level, three evaluations would be conducted and the average of the nearest two scores was considered.
 Now, the average of the best two scores in the evaluation is considered.
 Similarly, at the post graduation level, five evaluations were conducted and the average of the nearest four scores was considered.
 From 2012, the average of the best of four is considered. - Earlier students would fail because of a narrow margin of one or two marks.
-This evaluation method has helped the university help the students in a legal and logical manner.

-Valuation of university exam (Practical):

-- Valuation of each answer script by two examiners (double evaluation) one internal and one external. - The marks are entered online on the university website on the same day of the practical examination in the presence of the internal and external examiners.

-Application for retotalling and development of question bank.

-The pattern of questions in the university is modified as per the suggestions of Academicians.
-There is provision for students for re-totaling and re-evaluation at the University level.

-2.5.3 What is the average time taken by the university for declaration of examination results?
+This evaluation method has helped the university help the students in a legal and logical manner - Valuation of university exam (Practical): - Valuation of each answer script by two examiners (double evaluation) one internal and one external.
+In 2015, online valuation started for all the pharmacy courses by the University with allotted few valuation centres in Karnataka in that our college is one of the valuation centre. - The marks are entered online on the university website on the same day of the practical examination in the presence of the internal and external examiners - Application for retotalling and development of question bank. - The pattern of questions in the university is modified as per the suggestions of Academicians.
+There is provision for students for re-totaling and re-evaluation at the University level. - 2.5.3 What is the average time taken by the university for declaration of examination results?
 In case of delay, what measures have been taken to address them?
-Indicate the mode adopted by the institution for the publication of examination results (e.g. website, SMS, email, etc.).

-The average time taken by the University for Declaration of examination results is 3-4 months.
+Indicate the mode adopted by the institution for the publication of examination results (e.g. website, SMS, email, etc.). - The average time taken by the University for Declaration of examination results is 3-4 months.
 The students can check their results on the university website.